 Please allow extra time when traveling to the SCCA main clinic in South Lake Union due to the closure of Fairview Ave.
 N. anticipated September 23, 2019 and expected to continue until April 2021.
 For more information about the Fairview Ave.
 N. Bridge construction and to sign up for alerts, visit Seattle Department of Transportation’s website.
 We are actively working to mitigate impacts and support patients during this time.

-If you are coming to SCCA for an appointment we recommend that you check traffic conditions a few hours before your scheduled appointment and plan accordingly for potential travel delays.
+If you are coming to Seattle Cancer Care Alliance (SCCA) for an appointment we recommend that you check traffic conditions a few hours before your scheduled appointment and plan accordingly for potential travel delays.
 Online resources like Google Maps or Waze can help provide you with an estimate of travel time and suggested routes to get around the worst congestion.
 We also recommend checking out resources like Seattletraffic.org to help with your planning.

-To help you get around, we have a free shuttle between our main locations (South Lake Union clinic, UW Medical Center, and Seattle Children's) as well as shuttles to Pete Gross House and SCCA House.
+To help you get around, we have a free shuttle between SCCA South Lake Union clinic and UW Medical Center as well as shuttles to Pete Gross House and SCCA House.
 Shuttle hours are limited.
 Please check the shuttle schedule for the hours of operation.
 In addition we have volunteer drivers to help get to and from the airport.

 We’ve also gathered information about local transit and transportation assistance for cancer patients.